Child Maintenance & Appeals

 The appeal will be decided by an independent tribunal who, normally following a hearing, will provide a “decision notice” confirming if the original assessment has been changed.
 If a new award is made, this will be backdated to the date of the original decision before the appeal.
 Whilst a decision is being reviewed through an appeal process, it remains in force.
 If you are the non-resident parent, always make sure you are paying the amount assessment until the appeal has concluded.

-Child Maintenance & Appeals Lawyers
+Our Child Maintenance & Appeals Legal Team

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.